January 19, 2022 by Nancy Eagleton

 “There’s still plenty of confusion,” says Dr. Vazquez.
 “Part of the confusion is that we don’t have a really good test for prostate cancer.
 PSA is a decent test, but it’s not a good test.
 There are a lot of false positives.
 Now the task force is recommending, and I think appropriately so, that patients consult with their doctors and be properly informed before actually making a decision about PSA screening.”

-A new nationally representative study published in JAMA Internal Medicine last week shows that the frequency of PSA blood tests as a screening for prostate cancer is no longer dropping.
-PSA screening rates had declined from 37.8 percent in 2010 to 30.8 percent in 2013 among men 50 or older, according to a previous report.
+A nationally representative study published in JAMA Internal Medicine found that the frequency of PSA blood tests as a screening for prostate cancer is no longer dropping.
+PSA screening rates had declined from 37.8 percent in 2010 to 30.8 percent in 2013, among men 50 or older, according to a previous report.

-The newest recommendation from the U.S. task force, which has yet to be made final, says: “(PSA) screening offers a small potential benefit of reducing the chance of dying of prostate cancer.
+The recommendation from the U.S. task force says: “(PSA) screening offers a small potential benefit of reducing the chance of dying of prostate cancer.
 However, many men will experience potential harms of screening, including false-positive results that require additional testing and possible prostate biopsy; over-diagnosis and overtreatment; and treatment complications, such as incontinence and impotence.”

 PSA Testing May Prevent Deaths